 Shoalhaven Heads is a small village, but it has a full range of excellent facilities including accommodation in the many caravan parks and relocatable home parks plus home stays and homes to rent.

-We have a great Bowling & Recreation Club, Golf Club and hotel and the local shops include Post Office, newsagents, two local stores, bakery, butchers, hairdressers, cafe, hardware store, bottle shop, vet and Chinese and wood-fired pizza restaurants.
+We have a great Bowling & Recreation Club, Golf Club and hotel and the local shops include Post Office, newsagents, two local stores, bakery, butchers, hairdressers, cafe, bottle shop, vet and Chinese takeaway & restaurant.

 Lovers of water sports have access to a safe, patrolled surf beach and also boat launching facilities on the Shoalhaven River.
 Fishing is very popular, both on the river and from the beach.
 Tall tales are frequently heard – and some can even be believed!